Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Breakers are set, emergency generators are on standby.

 BRUCE BANNER: Good.
 'Cause if we blow the grid, I don't wanna lose Tiny here in the 1950's.
-[Scott, Nat and Cap g
+[Scott, Nat and Cap gi